greyes1996/greyes1996.github.io/_posts/2020-07-21-new-scarcity-scenarios.md

 In their original experiment, Mani et al. (2013) asked New Jersey mall shoppers to review 4 hypothetical financial scenarios prior to engaging in a cognitive task.
 An example of a hard and easy (value in parenthesis) scenario is provided below:

 >The economy is going through difficult times; suppose your employer needs to make substantial budget cuts.
 Imagine a scenario in which you receive a 15% (5%) cut in your salary.
 Given your situation, would you be able to maintain roughly your same lifestyle under those new circumstances?
 If not, what changes would you need to make?
-Would it impact your leisure, housing, or travel plans?”
+Would it impact your leisure, housing, or travel plans?
 >